 If the subcontractor is registered under CIS, the contractor will deduct at 20%, however, if the subcontractor is not registered with CIS, the deduction will be at 30%.

 In case your contractor deducts your taxes while you are registered as a limited company under CIS, then HMRC will return the due amount directly to your company at the end of the year.
 If you have your own employee for which you have liability to HMRC you can adjust the CIS suffered against your liability.

-Being a subcontractor through a limited company- if you suffered CIS and your limited company is registered under CIS and you have no other subcontractor working under you, then you can get a refund of CIS suffered from HMRC at the year-end.
+Being a subcontractor through a limited company- if you suffered CIS and your limited company is registered under CIS and you have no other subcontractor working under you, then you can get a CIS refund suffered from HMRC at the year-end.

 Your contractor will have to submit a monthly report to HMRC stating all the deductions they made from your payments.
 Your company will then submit EPS (Employment Payment Summary) to HMRC in which you will include your deducted amount by your contractor for each of the month.
 At the end of the tax year, after submitting an online form through the government website, HMRC will either return the full amount or deduct the tax for your limited company and refund the rest.

 If you find difficulties, you can hire cheap London accountants; we can guide you in detail at a very reasonable fee.